Houston Deportation FAQ’s

 It is common for INS or Border Patrol to survey Court and probation records and arrest an alien when he or she is making their required monthly probation report.

-WHAT IS A “DEPORTABLE” OFFENSE?
+WHAT IS A “DEPORTABLE” OFFENSE IN TEXAS?

 If your criminal offense is a “deportable” offense under the Immigration and Naturalization Act; you would then be subject to Arrest and Detention by the INS pending removal proceedings in Immigration Court.

 HOW DOES THE DEPORTATION PROCESS START?